 Dialogue, when used, should move the devotion forward.

-The key to a good devotion takes a scripture and teaches through stories and examples.
+A good devotion takes a scripture and teaches through stories and examples.